Schleifner/requirement-of-embedded-software-developer/how-do-we-rank-staffs-en.md

   - Able to read and understand the schematic diagram and datasheet of the development board
   - Able to write simple test programs to verify the functionality of the development board
   - Understanding the performance limitations and applicable scenarios of the development board
+- Have a deeper understanding of C++, including:
+  - Understanding and ability to apply object-oriented programming principles
+  - Familiarity with C++ memory management mechanisms and resource management techniques (RAII principles, smart pointers, etc.)
+  - Understanding and ability to avoid common pitfalls in C++ in embedded environments (such as dynamic memory allocation, exception handling, etc.)
 - Proficient in using C/C++ for embedded system development.
 - Able to proficiently use embedded development environments, including IDEs, compilers, debuggers, etc.
 - Proficient in using version control tools like git for team code collaboration.